agileware/civicrm-installation-guide/docs/drupal9/index.md

     /var/www/d9.example.org/vendor/         Downloaded packages
     ```

-    To work with `composer` and D9, you must open a shell navigate to the composer-root, e.g.
+    To work with `composer` and D9, you must open a shell and navigate to the composer-root, e.g.

     ```
     cd /var/www/d9.example.org